deadratfink/jy-transform/README.md

 }
 ```

-Of course, you often will have use cases with much more complex and/or huger logic where one function
+Of course, in real world scenarios you will have use cases which usually have a
+higher complexity where one function might be insufficient or at least
-might be insufficient.
-This does not raise as a problem at all, because you can create several
+inconvenient. but this does not raise a problem at all, because you can create
-functions to be applied in the whole transformation process by gathering them in one function.
+several functions to be applied in the whole transformation process by gathering
+them in one function.

 Let's assume we have some Promise functions to apply.
-For simplicity reasons we simulate
+For simplicity reasons we
-these for the moment by three functions, each adding key-value to the given (empty) JSON
+simulate these for the moment by three functions, each adding a key-value to the
-object.
+given (initially empty) JSON object.

-**BE AWARE:** each of them has to return the `json` object!
+**NOTE:** each of them has to return the `json` object!

 ```javascript